eranif/codelite/docs/docs/plugins/lsp.md

 ### Resolving Conflicts

-Multiple language servers can be configured for the same programming language (e.g., both `ctagsd` and `clangd` for C++).
+Multiple language servers can be configured for the same programming language.
 However, ensure that only one is enabled at a time to avoid conflicts.

 ---